-- (1) Aquaculture gear must be used in such a way that it does not damage any reef, coral or seagrass bed. - (2) The holder of the licence must ensure that all aquaculture gear is located within the boundaries of the site, and maintained in a safe, secure and seaworthy condition; and all floating aquaculture gear, including ropes and buoys, must be fastened securely. - (3) Upon termination, non-renewal of the licence or cessation of the aquaculture activity, the licence holder must remove from the area all property, aquaculture gear, refuse and debris belonging to the licence holder and restore the area to a condition approved by the CEO. - (4) Aquaculture gear that is to be moved from one location to another must be cleaned and completely air dried and biological waste disposed of on land prior to being installed in its new location.
+(1) The holder of the licence must ensure that all aquaculture gear is located within the boundaries of the site, and maintained in a safe, secure and

+- seaworthy condition; and all floating aquaculture gear, including ropes and buoys, must be fastened securely. - (2) Upon termination, non-renewal of the licence or cessation of the aquaculture activity, the licence holder must remove from the area all property, aquaculture gear, refuse and debris belonging to the licence holder and restore the area to a condition approved by the CEO. - (3) Aquaculture gear that is to be moved from one location to another must be completely air dried and biological waste disposed of on land prior to being installed in its new location.
 The licence holder can contact Aquatic Pest Biosecurity (aquatic.biosecurity@dpird.wa.gov.au) for guidance.
+This condition does not apply to gear being moved to a site if originating from the same location as defined in Schedule 2 of this licence.